ugackMiner53/PropHunt/README.md

 ## Installation
 Download the zip from the [latest release](https://github.com/JeanAU/PropHunt-Reactivited/releases), and extract the contents into your Among Us game folder.

 Although the mod *may* work on official servers, it is highly discouraged to do so, and will likely get you banned.
-Instead, try to add [MiniRegionInstall](https://github.com/miniduikboot/Mini.RegionInstall) you can see in their github repo.
+Instead, howerver use Imposter or Hidenburg servers for playing. **You can see how setup in their readme page**

 ## Compatability
-Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!
+Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)! newest version

 However, Prop Hunt will **not** work with many other mods, such as role mods and any other mod which modifies the gameplay loop.